Ganapati (raga)

 Ganapati also written as Ganapathi is a rāgam in Carnatic music (musical scale of South Indian classical music) created by M. Balamuralikrishna with only three notes and Introduced to Carnatic music with a composition 'Gam Ganapathim'.
-It is a janya rāga (derived scale) of the 1st Melakarta rāgam Kanakangi.
+It is a janya rāga (derived scale) of the 7th Melakarta rāgam Senavati.

 Scale

 The Ganapati raga contains three notes in ascending and descending of the scale: